KiltedCode/khandaria-campaign/sessions/2023/2023-05-24-easy-back-mountain-oven.md

 around noon
 after another 45 minutes they stand down
 have ring patterns to alert breaches in various areas
-`Belsarin` could teleport in and out
+`Belsaran` could teleport in and out
 `Faleor` suggest checking against magical protections
 come across `Ungrum Barrelbrew`, he likes `Faleor` and his holy whiskey
 no dimensional anchor, but Stormpeak does, suggests make them invisible